euphorie/osha.oiradoc/docs/manuals/editor2.rst

     While the type of tool can be changed at any time, it is important to be aware of the effects this has.
 Special care needs to be taken that the risk statements match the type of the tool.

-    **If you are unsure what option to take, chose the *Classic* version.**
+    **If you are unsure what option to take, chose the “Classic” version.**

-    For more details on this alternative tool type, see the chapter "XXXX OiRA tool with measures already in place" (t.b.d.)
+    For more details on this alternative tool type, see the chapter :ref:`OiRA tool with measures already in place <measures-in-place>`.

 .. _custom-notification: